jkbishop8/hbpizza/README.md

 ## Overview

 This project simulates a full-stack data analytics pipeline for a fictitious pizza and wings business, Hunt Advantage Group LLC.
 It showcases real-world data engineering practices using a medallion architecture (Bronze → Silver → Gold), Power BI reporting, and strategic orchestration under platform and licensing constraints.
+This project injects real world data chaos with the use of autogen python scripts causing correlations but not causations.
+It is an ongoing experiment to hone in on data wrangling skills.

 The goal is to demonstrate technical depth, business storytelling, and adaptability in building scalable analytics solutions.